 Windows and doors help in protecting your home from harsh weather and the elements.
 They can also boost its curb appeal and give it more personality.
 Choosing the right windows and doors mean energy savings and higher overall property value.
-One of the most common questions when it comes to selecting these components is whether they need to match.
+One of the most common questions when selecting these components is whether they need to match.
 Discover if windows and doors should match from a trusted home improvement expert.

 Matching Window and Door Styles to Your Home